-So yours should tell people that you write books and you can help them find reading enjoyment.
+So you should tell people that you write books and you can help them find reading enjoyment.

 The more people you can attract to your site, the more chance you have of selling books.

-If you already have a website and you are not getting the amount of traffic you would like, you can always change your domain name.
+If you already have a website and not getting the traffic you would like, you can always change your domain name.